 We often see insiders buying up shares in companies that perform well over the long term.
 The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
-So before you buy or sell Atrion Corporation (NASDAQ:ATRI), you may well want to know whether insiders have been buying or selling.
+So we'll take a look at whether insiders have been buying or selling shares in Atrion Corporation (NASDAQ:ATRI).

 Atrion Insider Transactions Over The Last Year

-Of course Atrion may not be the best stock to buy.
-So you may wish to see this free collection of high quality companies.
+But note: Atrion may not be the best stock to buy.
+So take a peek at this free list of interesting companies with high ROE and low debt.